kratsg/optimization/README.md

 Variable | Type | Description
 ---------|------|------------
 hash | 32-bit string | md5 hash of the cut
-base | integer | number of events passing the cut weighted | float | weighted number of events passing the cut scaled | float | weighed and scaled number of events passing the cut
+raw | integer | number of events passing the cut weighted | float | weighted number of events passing the cut scaled | float | weighed and scaled number of events passing the cut